arorasarthak/arorasarthak.github.io/index.md

-## Projects

-Hi there!
+## Hi there!

 Welcome to my projects page.

-I am Graduate Student employed as a Teaching Assistant at the Kate Gleason College of Engineering @ RIT.
+I am a Graduate Student employed as a Teaching Assistant at the Kate Gleason College of Engineering @ RIT.
 My major is Electrical Engineering with a specialization in Robotics.
 Most my time is spent working on my graduate thesis in Human Robot Interaction and assisting other graduate and undergraduate students in Robotics.

-Besides my passion for Robotics, I spend my doing landscape photography and making music.
+Besides my passion for Robotics, I spend my time in [photography](https://www.instagram.com/acrossthedelta/) and [making music](https://soundcloud.com/auralrush).

-Here are some of my Graduate Projects and Unpublished Manuscripts:
+##### Here are some of my Graduate Projects and Unpublished Manuscripts:

-### Markdown

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
+#### Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for

 ```markdown
 Syntax highlighted code block